-1. How long have you been in Texarkana and what drew you to downtown as a place to open your business?
+1. How long has your business been open and what drew you to downtown?

 2. Do you have a favorite downtown moment or memory?

-3. Can you tell us something interesting about your building?
+3. Can you tell us something interesting you've found in your building?

 4. What do you want people to know about your business?